usig/autocompleter/README.md

 ## Demos

-A simple [create-react-app](https://www.npmjs.com/package/create-react-app) can be found in [demo/usig-autocompleter-react-demo](./demo/usig-autocompleter-react-demo) with an example showing how the module can be used in a React environment.
+A simple [create-react-app](https://www.npmjs.com/package/create-react-app) can be found in [demo/react-demo](./demo/react-demo) with an example showing how the module can be used in a React environment.

+Also, an [Angular CLI](https://github.com/angular/angular-cli) app can be found in [demo/angular-demo](./demo/angular-demo) showing integration in this framework.

 ## Getting started